 Stability is one of the most important characteristics in power supply design.
 Traditionally, stability measurements require expensive frequency response analyzers (FRA) which are not always available in a laboratory.
-SIGLENT has released Bode Plot Ⅱ features to the SIGLENT SDS1104X-E, SDS1204X-E, SDS2000X-E, SDS2000X Plus, and SDS5000X series of oscilloscopes.
+SIGLENT has released Bode Plot Ⅱ features to the SIGLENT SDS1104X-E, SDS1204X-E, SDS2000X-E, SDS2000X Plus, SDS5000X, and SDS6000A series of oscilloscopes.
 When combined with a Siglent arbitrary waveform generator (SDG or SAG) and an injection transformer, quick frequency response curves can be created.

 In this application note, we will show you the basic principles for making this stability measurement and how to use these instruments to make the measurement.

 Figure 1: Bode II setup

 1. Basic Principle of Stability Measurement

 1.1 Stability of The Feedback System

 A regulated power supply is actually a feedback amplifier with a large amount of current sourcing capability.
 Any theory that applies to a basic feedback amplifier also applies to a regulated power supply.

 In feedback theory, the stability of a feedback system can be determined by evaluating the loop transfer function.
 A more practical way is to measure the bode plot of the loop gain.
 Figure 2 shows a typical feedback system.